Jupita-io/java/README.md

 ```
 String token = “your-token”;
-Touchpoint touchpoint = new Touchpoint.Builder(getApplicationContext())
+Jupita touchpoint = new Jupita.Builder(getApplicationContext())
                                     .setToken(token)
                                     .setTouchpoint_id("2")
                                     .build();
 ```

 ### Step 4
-Call the dump API as a message from Touchpoint by specifying the message and input_id – represented as '3' below;
+Call the dump API as a message from touchpoint by specifying the message and input_id – represented as '3' below;

 ```
-touchpoint.dump("hi", "3",  Touchpoint.TOUCHPOINT, new Touchpoint.DumpListener() {
+jupita.dump("hi", "3",  Jupita.TOUCHPOINT, new Jupita.DumpListener() {
             @Override

             public void onSuccess(String msg, double utterance) {